-We’re also a team of award-winning Chartered Accounts, so we are well-versed in all aspects of running businesses and have the necessary experience working with doctors, creating customised solutions that match your specific needs.
+We’re also a team of award-winning Chartered Accounts, so we are well-versed in all business advisory services and have the necessary experience working with doctors, creating customised solutions that match your specific needs.

 While your focus may be on treating your patients and providing healthcare to the best of your abilities, it’s important to remember that you’re also running a business.